-Assessing the effectiveness of restoration and protection policies, programs and projects, such as the Bay TMDL or BMP implementation, will require improving scientific capabilities to monitor, model and assess ecosystem impacts and response.
+Assessing the effectiveness of restoration and protection policies, programs and projects, such as TMDL or other BMP implementation, will require improving scientific capabilities to monitor, model and assess ecosystem impacts and response.
 Currently, both technical barriers (data availability, accessibility, formatting and model programming, particularly across appropriate spatial scales) and gaps in science knowledge present challenges to completing such assessments.